-A common practice for saving on meat and protein is to buy cheap meat when it’s on sale at the supermarket and stock up.
-While I am normally in favor of stockpiling when a good sale hits, I do not use this method for my animal products.
+A common practice for saving on meat and protein is to buy cheap meat when it's on sale at the supermarket and stock up.
+While I also advocate for this method of stocking up with a good sale hits, I also like to use other ways to save money on meat because I try to buy as high quality of meat and dairy as possible.
 Meat is one area where I don’t want to skimp.
-In fact, meat and dairy are the highest priority for me to purchase the highest quality that I can possibly find.
-For me that means purchasing meat from healthy animals raised on pasture and fed a healthy natural diet of grass and possible occassional supplemental grains without resorting to a cheap diet of GMO corn and soy.
+For me that means purchasing meat from healthy animals raised on pasture and fed a healthy natural diet of grass and possible occasional supplemental grains without resorting to a cheap diet of GMO corn and soy.
 Animal products grown this way are going to cost more because it takes longer for them to grow and develop.
 It’s the opposite of fast food.
 True slow food and oh so good.
 We aren’t pumping out mass production and possibly sacrificing the health of the animal.
 We are honoring the animal, allowing them to soak up as much sun and fresh air as possible, which raises vitamin D content, CLA and essential fatty acids.
 Animals not allowed to graze on pasture, do not contain these great benefits.

 Cook once, use more than once

 You first start with a whole chicken that can be roasted in the oven or in the crockpot, and half of it be eaten the first night with vegetables and mashed potatoes and a simple pan gravy made from the drippings.
 The crucial step is to remove half right off the bat or you might eat the entire chicken.